The selection of data which will be used as input in this guide is derived from the criteria chosen in the introduction section.

 the figure below with red areas being those closest to water bodies and dark blue areas being those furthest from water bodies.

 The climate suitability of the example species can be found through a composition of the climate envelope of the species with elevation data (we know from our assumed knowledge that the species cannot survive in higher altitudes).
+Climate suitability can be modelled using tools such as ABARES Climatch (unavailable but under redevelopment due 2019), or the Biodiversity Climate Change Virtual Laboratory (BCCVL)

 - Click and Drag "aqua_invasive" to the workspace.